 The information collected is not limited to text characters and may include audio, video, and graphic information formats you send us.
-The information is retained in accordance with Chapter 40.14 RCW, Preservation and Destruction of Public Records.
+We will not usually ask for or collect this kind of information from the general public through this website.

 We use your email to respond appropriately.
 This may be to respond to you, to address issues you identify, to further improve our web site, or to forward the email to another agency for appropriate action.
 Survey information is used for the purpose designated.

 Our District Finder Service uses your street address to determine the voting district in which you reside.

 If you use a Representative's or Senator's email form, the address you provide is used to determine your voting district.
 The address and content you submit via the member's email form are forwarded to the receiving member.